-USC China Career Services, part of the USC Career Center and Office for Strategic and Global Initiatives, is located in Shanghai and provides best-in-class career services to USC students and alumni.
+USC China Career Services, part of the USC Career Center and Office for Strategic and Global Initiatives, is located in Shanghai, China and provides best-in-class career services to USC students and alumni.
 USC holds deep and longstanding partnerships throughout China, which foster strong connections to highly-regarded employers.
-USC China Career Services has been recognized for its quality and commitment by Lockin China and Global University China Career Union’s (GUCCU) Employers’ Choice University Career Services award, and American Universities’ China Association’s (AUCA) Outstanding Contribution University in 2018 AUCA Career Fair award.
+USC China Career Services is recognized for its quality and commitment by Lockin China and Global University China Career Union’s (GUCCU) Employers’ Choice University Career Services award, and American Universities’ China Association’s (AUCA) Outstanding Contribution University in 2018 AUCA Career Fair award.

 Preparing for the Job Search

 Career Development Process

 Finding a job or internship opportunity is more than submitting a resume to a desired position.
 Rather, the career development process has four distinct phases, each with a specific purpose, and can help guide you in choosing a career that aligns with your individual values, interests, personality, and skills.
 Explore careers related to your major.